joepasquale/326-final-sigma/docs/final.md

 ![alt text]()

 ### Friends List
-Page that shows all of the current user's friends, and their information
+Page that shows all of the current user's friends, and their information.
+Users accept/reject friend requests here and delete current friends.

 ![alt text]()